Via live interactive webinar

 If you’re unable to attend the live webinar broadcast, then you can sign up for the FREE

-recorded version HERE
+recorded version (released after the live event) HERE

 and watch at your convenience.